vackosar/vackosar.github.io/_posts/2023-06-08-Prompting-Techniques-That-Sqeeze-The-Best-Out-of-Your-LLM.md

 [Large language models (LLMs)](/ml/Understand-Large-Language-Models-like-ChatGPT) like ChatGPT ([GPT-3](https://arxiv.org/pdf/2005.14165.pdf)), Claude, Bard are trained to predict text continuation with extra tuning for following conversations and instructions (RLHF).
 We steer the model with a small additional textual context, such that it **learns in context** without large amount of training data.
 This additional context is called prompt.
-Systematic development of prompts using metric evaluation is called prompt engineering.
+Systematic development of prompts using **metric evaluation is called prompt engineering**.

 ## Trade-offs in Prompting
-- Longer the prompt the more expensive in terms of time and compute.
+- Longer the prompt the more expensive in terms of **latency and compute**.
 For example, more examples provided, the longer prompt.
-Training a specific model may be
+Training a specific model or selecting samples intelligently are possible solutions.
-- If the model changes the prompt may stop being optimal, in that case there is little point over-optimizing it.
+- If the **model changes** the prompt may stop being optimal, in that case there is little point **over-optimizing** it.
 For example, ChatGPT or GPT-4 is changed often by OpenAI.
 The models are meant to be general not specific to your problem.
 - Control guardrails vs creative hallucinations.
 Certain prompts may be prone to more hallucinations over others.